 REVERBDATA is an Acoustic Heritage database of significant Portuguese spaces.
 It contains Room Impulse Responses – RIR of spaces that are selected based on their importance from the acoustical, architectural, cultural, and functional points of view.
 Multi-channel RIR are being registered at several locations inside the selected spaces, processed and fed to the database, providing a GUI for navigation and for artificial reverberation generation.
 Using advanced and optimized measurement and processing techniques, impulse responses under different multi-channel formats are being acquired for subsequently allowing immersive and accurate sound reproduction through FFT convolution reverb.
 RIR databases have been developed and explored in audio and acoustics, providing a valuable collection of measured or simulated responses that almost completely describe the acoustic characteristics of different spaces.

 The data is divided into architectural documentation, acoustic records with associated specific information and photographic materials.
 Regarding acoustic acquisitions and recordings, raw audio containing the sweeps and in situ recorded RIR is available, as well as post-processed audio containing the optimized, noise-free responses.
-The RIR are subdivided into two categories, the first containing the stereo and binaural responses (in 4-channel wave files) and the second containing the Ambisonics responses in formats A and B. In the latter case, the responses are available in the FUMA or ACN/AMBIX formats.
+The RIR are subdivided into two categories, the first containing the stereo and binaural responses (in 4-channel wave files) and the second containing the Ambisonics responses in formats A and B. In the latter case, the responses are available in the ACN/AMBIX formats.
 Stereo-binaural responses are available normalized to the maximum value ±1 or scaled according to source-receiver distances.
 For some spaces, mono impulse responses acquired using ARTA software (v1.
 9.7) are also available in the database.
 For each post-processed RIR, the main objective parameters describing the acoustic quality of the space (wideband and octave band values) are available in an associated .txt file.

 The authors thank all entities that have provided access to their spaces, allowing for setting up REVERBDATA.